aksommerville/spellingbee/README.md

 - - [ ] Is it difficult to turn all the cellar lights back off? ...not really but there's a little bit of zing to it.
 Worth a small prize I guess.
 - - [ ] Prize for having played a word worth >=60.
 - [ ] More helpful NPCs, esp near the start of each zone.
-- - [x] Goody, right at the beginning.
-Reports stats, and maybe contextual advice for the outstanding books?
-- - [ ] Garden: Explain paths and bug spray.
+- - [x] Garden: Explain paths and bug spray.
 - - [ ] Cemetery: Grave robbing guidance ("All the later dates are in the back" etc)
 - [ ] Proper graphics.
-- - [x] Battle avatars
-- - [x] Meals
 - - [ ] Map decoration
 - [ ] Refine maps.
 - - [ ] Arrange cellar such that you have to walk through the dark at least a little.
-- - [ ] Add a path in the garden, and lots of brambles.
+- - [x] Add a path in the garden, and lots of brambles.
 - - [ ] Trick switches in the lab that you *don't* want to toggle.
 - - [ ] Would it work to have no battles in the Queen's Chambers?
 Only the explicit bodyguards.
 - [ ] Once everything is laid out, review all in-game text and confirm we're not using any 7-or-shorter-letter words that aren't in the dictionary. (proper nouns, onomotapaeiae, etc)